SwissFederalArchives/version-link/documentation/core.md

 #### vl:Profile {#Profile}

 The Profile enables the use of different vocabularies for the generic properties depending on the domain practices.
 By setting this profile it is possible to use the version.link SPARQL queries for different ontologies.
 This ontology provides some common mappings which can be considered as guidelines.

+Throughout this schema, the 'schema.org' profile is used for defining the mandatory properties and the examples.

 In [[[turtle]]] syntax, an example Profile might look like this: